stash-oss/meta-lottie-android/README.md

 # Project Name
-Meta-Lottie is a Lottie file preprocessor that enhances capabilities of Lottie through metadata.
+Meta-Lottie is a Lottie file preprocessor that enhances the capabilities of Lottie through metadata.

 Light | Dark
 :---:|:---: